Elmurat234/Beaty-ui/README.md

 ## Questions

-if you have any questions i have [Telegram bot](t.me/BeatySupportBot)
+if you have any questions I have Telegram bote here is the link [https://t.me/BeatySupportBot](https://t.me/BeatySupportBot)